House system at the California Institute of Technology: History

-Expanding student population was accommodated in 1960 with the new houses, or north houses: Lloyd House, Page House, and Ruddock House.
+Expanding student population was accommodated in 1960 with the new houses, or north houses: Lloyd House, Page House, and Ruddock House (later renamed to Venerable House).

 A new state-of-the-art residential facility named Avery House, was opened in 1996, touted as a facility that allowed undergraduate students, graduate students and faculty to not only mingle, but live together.
 As a result, Avery was not initially considered part of the house system, and freshmen were not allowed to live there.
 In the 2003–2004 school year, the Avery Council (the student government of Avery House) campaigned for Avery to participate in Rotation and take freshmen.
 This change was opposed by the Caltech undergraduate student body by a five-to-one margin, but the Faculty Board voted overwhelmingly to approve the change.
 Beginning in the 2005–2006 school year, freshmen began to rotate into Avery, changing its status to a fully represented house.

 Also in 2005, work began on a major renovation project for the aging south houses, whose residents were relocated to a temporary modular housing complex.
 The renovations were completed at the beginning of the 2007 calendar year.
 Students moved back into the south houses on 15 December 2006, though construction continued through the beginning of 2007.

 Like most of the older buildings on campus, Avery House and the south houses are in California Mission style, and resemble cloistered monasteries with enclosed courtyards; the north houses are of Modern design.